- Eating a well-balanced diet is health promoting

 Do I need to take extra calcium?

 Some endometriosis medications work by lowering estrogen levels.
-If you are on an estrogen–lowering medication for more than 6 months, you may be at risk of developing osteoporosis (brittle bones).
+If you are on an estrogen–lowering medication for more than 6 months, you may be at risk for developing osteoporosis (brittle bones).
 Ask your gynecologist if you should take calcium and vitamin D supplements to help protect your bones.

 What about other vitamins and herbs?

 You may see ads or stories on the internet, in magazines, and even personal blogs that claim certain vitamins and herbs help to treat endometriosis.
 The truth is, there are no published scientific studies that prove that extra supplements improve endometriosis symptoms.
 It is important to remember that some herbs (such as ginseng) can actually interfere with medications that treat endometriosis because they contain plant–estrogen.
-It is always best to talk with your health care provider first before taking any over–the–counter herbs.
+It is always best to talk with your HCP first before taking any over–the–counter herbs.
 If you are currently taking any herbs or dietary supplements, be sure to tell your gynecologist so they can make sure your supplements are not interfering with your other endometriosis treatment.

 What should I pay attention to on food labels?